{1}

 Accreditation

-The Stanford University School of Medicine designates this enduring material for a maximum of 7.00 AMA PRA Category 1 Credits™.
+Stanford Medicine designates this Enduring Material for a maximum of 7.00 AMA PRA Category 1 CreditsTM.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Additional Information